-The Foundations and Foundations Applied videos contain descriptions of domestic, family and sexualised violence.
-We recommend choosing a time and space to view these where you have privacy and safety to do so.
+The Foundations and Foundations Applied videos contain descriptions of experiences of and resistance and responses to violence and abuse We recommend choosing a time and space to view these where you have privacy and safety to do so.
 If the materials raise any concerns for you, you may wish to talk to a person you are comfortable to share with, or to use any of these support contacts listed below [insert list of support contacts your organisation signposts to] or in the My Safety Kit booklet hosted here: www.insightexchange.net/my-safety-kit

 The Foundations and Foundations Applied videos are located here: https://www.insightexchange.net/foundations/ [or provide link to where the videos are embedded]